 - Watch for pedestrians and other vehicles when slowly backing up

 - Be extra alert for small children, pets, and parents pushing baby strollers in parking lots

 - Turn on your headlights, even in the daylight and especially when driving through dark parking garages

 To avoid being locked out of vehicles, drivers should:

 - Never leave car keys or key fob inside the vehicle’s passenger compartment even when helping a passenger or child into the vehicle

 - Stay focused.
 Don’t become distracted while getting in or out of your vehicle in the parking lot

 - Exit your vehicle with your car keys or key fob in hand and use the key fob security system to lock doors

 - Place car keys or key fob in your pocket or purse when stowing or unloading packages in the trunk

-- Always double-check you have keys in your hand, pocket or purse before exiting vehicle or before closing trunk
+- Always double-check you have keys in your hand, pocket or purse before exiting the vehicle or before closing the trunk

 - Always lock your vehicle with the windows closed.
 Even if you park your vehicle in a garage, this simple measure is added security.